 In July 2020, the program will welcome its first two fellows.
 Jessica L. Ford, D.O., earned her medical degree from the Arizona College of Osteopathic Medicine/Midwestern University in Glendale, Arizona.
 She is currently completing a pediatric residency at Children’s Hospital of Illinois in Peoria, Illinois.
 Patricia A. Tran, M.D., earned her medical degree from Mercer University School of Medicine in Macon, Georgia.
 She is currently completing her pediatric residency at Mercer University/Navicent Health in Macon.
 At the completion of their training, the fellows will be eligible to sit for subspecialty certification in Pediatric Hospital Medicine from the American Board of Pediatrics.

 “Our relationship with Mountain Health Network and Hoops Family Children’s Hospital at Cabell Huntington Hospital makes Marshall an ideal training location for this type of program,” Flesher said.
 “Building on the continued success of our pediatric residency program, the critical care and other pediatric specialists on our faculty will work closely with trainees to provide in depth education and experiences in procedural sedation, quality improvement science, clinical and translational research, medical education and child advocacy.”

 Pediatric hospital medicine fellowships are not currently accredited, as the process has only recently been established by the Accreditation Council for Graduate Medical Education.
 Marshall will apply for accreditation in the first available cycle.

-Photo: Jessica Ford (left) and Patricia Tran will be the first two fellows in the pediatric hospital medicine fellowship being established at the Joan C. Edwards School of Medicine.
+Photo: Jessica Ford, D.O., (left) and Patricia A. Tran, M.D. will become the first two fellows of the School of Medicine’s pediatric hospital medicine fellowship.